baoquoc2708/infositer/README.md

 Here's a quick rundown of the development workflow as it relates to git.
 First, grab the repository:

 ```
-git clone ssh://git@stash.portal.webmd.com:7999/profdevpoc/csd-core-library.git
+git clone ssh://git@stash.portal.webmd.com:7999/profpromodev/infositer.git
 ```

-This will create a directory named `csd-core-library` and the project contents will be inside. `cd` into the directory and install any `npm` packages.
+This will create a directory named `infositer` and the project contents will be inside. `cd` into the directory and install any `npm` packages.

 ```
-cd csd-core-library
+cd infositer
 npm install
 ```